RV Refrigerator Basics: Types, Buying Guide, and Maintenance

 Photo by Camping World

-• Absorption fridges should be defrosted monthly or bi-monthly.
+• Defrost Regularly: Absorption fridges should be defrosted every 1–2 months.

-If you can’t have it all “out the dealership door,” err on the side of upgrading your power capacity.
-It’s often an easier project than swapping out a fridge.
+Technician Tip: If you can’t have it all “out the dealership door,’ err on the side of upgrading your power capacity (batteries/solar).
+It is much easier to add a battery than it is to swap out a refrigerator later.

 What type of refrigerator is in your RV?
 Leave a comment below.